mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 ---

 It's not trivial to release a new version of Ember.
-This process involves several different core teams, Framework, Data, CLI and Learning, who are responsible for several packages and resources between them.
+This process involves several different core teams – Framework, Data, CLI and Learning – who are responsible for several packages and resources between them.
 In this post we will go through the process of building a tool in Rust to automate the process for the Core Learning Team.